lossyrob/geotrellis-levee-pointcloud-demo/README.md

 space-filling curve indexed tile set that allows GeoTrellis code to quickly retrieve individual tiles, collections of tiles or Spark RDD's of tiles, and perform operations on them.

-The layers this command creates is a set of pyramided layers in the "WebMercator" (EPSG:3857) CRS.
-This allows us to render the tiles per zoom level on a web map.

 It also saves off a histogram of the base layer, so that the tile server can understand how to render each tile according to the general distribution of values.